Jacob Jordaens: A palatial residence in Antwerp

 In 1633, his parents' estate was divided among himself, his brother Izaak and his sisters Anna, Magdalena and Elisabeth.
 From the estate he received his birth house "Het Paradijs".
 In 1634 he bought two more houses on the Verversrui.
 In 1639 Jordaens bought the large house "De Halle van Lier" or "Turnhoutsche Halle", at number 43 on the Hoogstraat, which was located in front of the houses in which he was then living.
 He had the three houses converted into a new large complex.
 He lived and worked there until his death in 1678.
-He designed the facades of the large inner court yard in the style of Rubens' house constructed two decades earlier.
+He designed the facades of the large inner court yard in the style of Rubens's house constructed two decades earlier.
 He decorated the house with sculptures, carpets and decorative furniture.
 For the two back rooms on the south he created ceiling paintings, including the series of The Signs of the Zodiac, twelve allegorical paintings of the signs of the Zodiac, painted around 1640.
 The series is now installed in the ceiling of the East Gallery of the Palais du Luxembourg in Paris.